toucansites/website/contents/docs/[03]content-management/[02]content-types/index.md

 ## Relations

+Relations in Toucan are always one-way.
+They let you link your content types by defining how one type connects to another.
+This approach helps you organize your data and create clear, meaningful connections between different pieces of content.

-A blog post usually can have one or more authors or tags.
-You can define an individual author type and a tag type, then create relationships between the post, author, and tag using the relations section like this:
+For example, a blog post can have one or more authors or tags.
+You can define a separate author type and a tag type, then create relationships between the post, author, and tag using the relations section like this:

 ```yaml
 relations: